mattparker/lamplighthelp/source/22-1-0_Evals_Module-_Setting_Up_Evals.markdown

 ### Changing the Order of {{Eval}}s, Questions and Options

-You can re-order {{eval}}s, questions and options.
+You can re-order {{eval}}s, questions and options at any time.
 To reorder your {{eval}}s in the list:

-- Find the one you would like to change, click on it, then use the up and down arrows to the right of it to change its position in the list.
+- Click on the name of the one you would like to move, then use the up and down arrows to the right of it to change its position in the list.
 - Alternatively you can reorder all of your {{eval}}s alphabetically by clicking on the 'sort' button above the list.
-Pressing this button once will arrange the tabs in alphabetical order, while pressing again will sort them in reverse order.
+Pressing this button once will arrange the evaluations in alphabetical order, while pressing again will sort them in reverse order.

 The same principal applies to sorting questions (which can be moved up and down within their {{eval}}), and options (which can be reordered within the question):